-In connection with the Transactions, PowerFleet Israel Ltd. ("PowerFleet Israel") and Pointer entered into a credit agreement, dated August 19, 2019 (the "Credit Agreement"), with Bank Hapoalim B.M. ("Hapoalim"), pursuant to which Hapoalim agreed to provide PowerFleet Israel with two senior secured term loan facilities in an aggregate principal amount of \$30,000,000 (comprised of two facilities in the aggregate principal amount of \$20,000,000 and \$10,000,000) and a five-year revolving credit facility to Pointer in an aggregate principal amount of \$10,000,000.
-The outstanding amount under the term loan facilities was \$24,400,000 as of December 31, 2021.
-Such indebtedness will have the effect, among other things, of reducing PowerFleet Israel's and Pointer's flexibility to respond to changing business and economic conditions, will increase our borrowing costs and, to the extent that such indebtedness is subject to floating interest rates, may increase PowerFleet Israel's and Pointer's vulnerability to fluctuations in market interest rates.
-The Credit Agreement requires PowerFleet Israel and Pointer to satisfy various covenants, including negative covenants that directly or indirectly restrict our ability to engage in certain transactions without the consent of the lender.
-The indebtedness is secured by first ranking and exclusive fixed and floating charges, including by PowerFleet Israel over the entire share capital of Pointer and by Pointer over all of its assets, as well as cross guarantees between PowerFleet Israel and Pointer.
+In connection with the Transactions, Powerfleet Israel Ltd. ("Powerfleet Israel") and Pointer entered into a credit agreement, dated August 19, 2019 (the "Credit Agreement"), with Bank Hapoalim B.M. ("Hapoalim"), pursuant to which Hapoalim agreed to provide Powerfleet Israel with two senior secured term loan facilities denominated in New Israeli Shekel (NIS) in an initial aggregate principal amount of \$30,000,000 (comprised of two facilities in the initial aggregate principal amount of \$20,000,000 and \$10,000,000, (the "Term A Facility" and "Term B Facility," respectively, and collectively, the "Term Facilities")) and a five-year revolving credit facility to Pointer in an aggregate principal amount of \$10,000,000.
+On October 31, 2022, Powerfleet Israel and Pointer entered into an amendment to the Credit Agreement with Hapoalim, which provided for, among other things, a new revolving credit facility to Pointer in the aggregate principal amount of \$10,000,000 (the "New Revolver").
+The outstanding amount under the term loan facilities was NIS 55,298,000, or \$15,877,000, as of December 31, 2022.
+Such indebtedness will have the effect, among other things, of reducing Powerfleet Israel's and Pointer's flexibility to respond to changing business and economic conditions, will increase our borrowing costs and, because such indebtedness is subject to floating interest rates and exposed to foreign currency fluctuations, may increase Powerfleet Israel's and Pointer's vulnerability to fluctuations in market interest and foreign exchange rates.
+The Credit Agreement requires Powerfleet Israel and Pointer to satisfy various covenants, including negative covenants that directly or indirectly restrict our ability to engage in certain transactions without the consent of the lender.
+The indebtedness is secured by first ranking and exclusive fixed and floating charges, including by Powerfleet Israel over the entire share capital of Pointer and by Pointer over all of its assets, and a first ranking fixed pledge and assignment by Pointer over its bank account that was opened in connection with the New Revolver and all of the rights relating thereunder, as well as cross guarantees between Powerfleet Israel and Pointer.
 This may also make it more difficult for us to engage in future transactions without the consent of the lender.
-The increased levels of indebtedness could also reduce funds available to fund efforts to integrate LD.
-Systems' and Pointer's businesses and realize expected benefits of the Transactions and/or engage in investments in product development, capital expenditures and other activities and may create competitive disadvantages for us relative to other companies with lower debt lev
+The increased levels of indebtedness could also reduce funds available to fund efforts to integrate I.D.
+Systems' and Pointer's businesses and realize expected benefits of the Transactions and/or engage in investments in product development, capital expenditures and other activities and may create competitive disadvantages for us relative to other companies with lower debt levels.
+We may be required to raise additional financing for working capital, capital expenditures, acquisitions or other general corporate purposes.
+Our ability to arrange additional financing will depend on, among other factors, our financial position and performance, as well as prevailing market conditions and other factors beyond its control.
+We cannot assure you that we will be able to obtain additional financing on terms acceptable to us or at all.

-The terms of the Credit Agreement restrict PowerFleet Israel's and Pointer's current and future operations, particularly their ability to respond to changes or to take certain actions.
+The terms of the Credit Agreement restrict Powerfleet Israel's and Pointer's current and future operations, particularly their ability to respond to changes or to take certain actions.

-The Credit Agreement contains a number of restrictive covenants that impose significant operating and financial restrictions on PowerFleet Israel and Pointer and limit their ability to engage in acts that may be in their long-term best interest, including restrictions on their ability to:
+The Credit Agreement contains a number of restrictive covenants that impose significant operating and financial restrictions on Powerfleet Israel and Pointer and limit their ability to engage in acts that may be in their long-term best interest, including restrictions on their ability to: